jeffersonrodriguezc/huggingface-ci-app/README.md

 # huggingface-ci-app
-Learning how to push into production a huggingface model using continuos integration
+Learning how to put into production a huggingface model using continuos integration